Venezuela opposition leader shrugs off assassination talk

 Nevertheless, Chavez has a healthy poll lead over his rival, thanks, analysts say, to his strong emotional connection with the poor and oil-financed spending on welfare projects.

-Robert Serra, a member of parliament from Chavez's ruling Socialist Party, told local TV the existence of a plot to kill the opposition leader had not been 100 percent confirmed.

-"But this was a most prudent decision by the government, to make public the possibility," Serra said.
-"We want the campaign to proceed with peace and tranquillity."

-Capriles, a centre-left politician who hails Brazil as his model, said the assassination talk was a distraction from daily problems that trouble Venezuelans, such as a violent crime rate that is among the worst in the world.
+Capriles, a centre-left politician who hails Brazil as his model, said the assassination talk was a distraction from daily problems troubling Venezuelans, such as a violent crime rate that is among the worst in the world.

-"Our people have been living with insecurity, violence, lack of peace for years," Capriles said in another tweet.
+"Our people have for years been living with insecurity, violence, lack of peace," Capriles said in another tweet.
 "My fight is for a country without violence and we will achieve it!"

 The governor, who is the candidate of the Democratic Unity coalition that groups the country's main opposition parties, dismissed an offer from Chavez of state protection.